Last Updated: February 01, 2023

 Understand PSAT score

-The scaled scores will be accompanied by test scores, cross-test scores, and subscores.
-Here, the test scores will be between 8 and 38 depending upon the performance in the Reading, Writing, and Language sections.
-It is this score that will be considered for the National Merit Scholarship Program.
-The cross-test scores stand for the score the candidate achieves for analyzing skills in both Social Science and Science.
+Test scores, cross-test scores, and subscores will accompany the scaled scores.
+Here, the test scores will be between 8 and 38 depending on the performance in the Reading, Writing, and Language sections.
+This score will be considered for the National Merit Scholarship Program.
+The cross-test scores represent the candidate's score for analyzing Social Science and Science skills.
 This will also range from 8 to 38.
-The subscores will be dependent on the candidate’s language prowess and their knowledge of Mathematics.
-This will be graded between 1 to 15.
+The subscores will depend on the candidate’s language prowess and knowledge of Mathematics.
+This will be graded between 1 and 15.

 Retake PSAT

-Since PSAT is mostly taken by students who wish to receive the National Merit Scholarship, students generally take it just once in their 11th grade.
-But students who wish to retake the test will be able to do so three times in total as long as they take it only once a year.
+Since the PSAT is mainly taken by students who wish to receive the National Merit Scholarship, students generally take it just once in their 11th grade.
+However, students who want to retake the test can do so three times as long as they take it only once a year.

 Preparing for PSAT

-Students can also prepare for PSAT/NMSQT and /PSAT 10 by taking up challenging courses, focusing on tests and quizzes, and also being curious about key concepts enough to ask the right questions.
-Things that are very basic like doing one’s own homework on time will also benefit aspirants of PSAT.
+Students can also prepare for the PSAT/NMSQT and /or PSAT 10 by taking challenging courses, focusing on following tests and quizzes, and being curious about key concepts enough to ask the right questions.
+Even something as basic as doing one’s homework on time will benefit aspirants of the PSAT.

 PSAT Test Day Essentials